DOI-ONRR/doi-extractives-data/_how-it-works/renewables.md

 No offshore wind projects have been completed to date.
 [The National Renewable Energy Laboratory](http://www.nrel.gov/) estimated in 2012 that there is enough wind energy potential offshore to generate [four times the electricity held by the U.S. power grid](http://www.boem.gov/renewable-energy-program/renewable-energy-guide/offshore-wind-energy.aspx).
 While wind speeds off the Atlantic Coast and in the Gulf of Mexico are lower than in the Pacific, the presence of shallower waters in the Atlantic makes developing wind projects there more affordable in the short term.
 To date, the Bureau of Ocean Energy Management (BOEM) has issued nine commercial wind energy leases on the Atlantic Outer Continental Shelf, including those offshore of [Delaware, Maryland, Massachusetts, Rhode Island, and Virginia](http://www.boem.gov/Lease-and-Grant-Information/).
 BOEM expects to hold lease sales for areas offshore of [New Jersey](http://www.boem.gov/State-Activities-New-Jersey/) and [North Carolina](http://www.boem.gov/state-activities-north-carolina/) in the near future and is considering a number of other commercial wind energy planning areas.

 See a map of [current wind power capacity](http://apps2.eere.energy.gov/wind/windexchange/wind_installed_capacity.asp), [potential onshore power](http://apps2.eere.energy.gov/wind/windexchange/wind_maps.asp), and [potential offshore power](http://apps2.eere.energy.gov/wind/windexchange/windmaps/offshore.asp).

+### Water power

+Water power is the country’s oldest and largest source of renewable energy, [supplying 10% of U.S. electricity generation from 1950-2015](https://energy.gov/sites/prod/files/2016/10/f33/Hydropower-Vision-10262016_0.pdf).

+Water power technologies capture the power of flowing water and turn it into electricity.
+The most common type of hydroelectric power plants are impoundment facilities, which use dams to store water in reservoirs.
+Water released from the reservoir spins a turbine, which in turn activates a generator to produce electricity.

+### Biomass

+Biomass is an organic renewable energy source that includes materials such as algae, wood chips, and agriculture residue.
+These materials contain stored energy from the sun created by photosynthesis, and burning them releases chemical energy.
+Biomass-fired power plants produce electricity by burning biomass to heat water to a high temperature under pressure.
+The result is steam that powers turbines and connects to generators.